Global watchdog keeps Pakistan on terrorism financing 'gray list'

 The FATF has pushed Pakistan to adequately identify, assess and understand risks associated with jihadist groups present in the country such as LeT, Islamic State, al Qaeda, Jamat-ud-Dawa and Jaish-e-Mohammad (JeM).

-Additional reporting by Asif Shahzad in Islamabad; Editing by Mark Heinrich
+Additional reporting by Asif Shahzad in Islamabad; Editing by Mark Heinrich and Toby Chopra